astrocatalogs/supernovae/SCHEMA.md

 In general, the data stored in a given JSON file are presented in the observer frame, uncorrected for extinction or redshift, with times provided in MJD or as a calendar date (YYYY/MM/DD).
 In some instances, only corrected data will be available, or will be available as a supplement to the raw data, but in these cases the corrected data should be tagged with additional qualifiers (e.g. `kcorrected`, `deredshifted`, etc.) to indicate that it has been manipulated.
 As with all tags, the source material is often unclear in how they provided the data; we attempt to figure this out from the original publication when possible, but this cannot always be determined.

-Data quantities have five standard fields:
+Data quantities their own set of standard fields:

 | Field | Value | Optional?
 | :--- | :--- | :---